lukekarrys/nodesummit/slides.md

 Notes:
 - Node API + client is all one language, makes developers more productive
 - App as an API client is important because it serves as a sanity check to make sure we are properly separating concerns.
 It also allows us to plan for the future as we could have multiple clients and cross-service apps.
-- An app to help agents/assistants/artists/managers collaborate on all aspects of routing a tour around the world